Brujo flycatcher: Taxonomy

-Darwin's flycatcher was originally described as a full species Pyrocephalus nanus in 1838 by John Gould.
 After many taxonomic changes it was generally recognized as a subspecies of the widespread vermilion flycatcher (P. rubinus sensu lato).
 A molecular phylogenetic study published in 2016 suggested that it be treated as a full species.
 BirdLife International's Handbook of the Birds of the World (HBW) recognized the split in 2016.
 The IOC followed suit in January 2017, the South American Classification Committee of the American Ornithological Society in 2020, the Clements taxonomy in 2021, and the AOS North American Classification Committee in 2022.

+During a survey of the San Cristóbal Island in 1929, the ornithologist Albert Kenrick Fisher found that the subspecies P. n. dubius was abundant along the arid western coast to the settlement of Progreso in the highlands.
+During the next sixty years invasive plants replaced a large part of the endemic vegetation which led to the decline of the insects which were dependent on the endemic plants.
+When David and Lee Steadman visited San Cristobal Island in the 1980s they described the subspecies as extremely rare.
+The last reliable sighting was in 1987.
+A six-month expedition in 1998, failed to find any birds.

 Description

-Darwin's flycatcher is about 13 to 14 cm long and weighs 11 to 14 g.
+The brujo flycatcher is about 13 to 14 cm long and weighs 11 to 14 g.
 Adult males have a bright vermilion, scarlet, or orange forehead and crown down to the eye.
 Their lores and ear coverts are blackish brown and form a "mask" that continues around their nape.
 Their upperparts, wings, and tail are blackish brown, with slightly paler remiges and wing coverts.
 The lower part of their face, their throat, and their underparts are the same shade of red as their crown.
 Adult females have a grayish brown head with an indistinct grayish supercilium.
 Their back, rump, wings, and tail are grayish brown that is darkest on the tail.
 Their throat is whitish.
 Their underparts progress from pale red on the breast to salmon on the undertail coverts, with thin gray streaks on the breast, sides, and flanks.
 Both sexes have a dark brown iris, a brownish black bill, and black to brownish black legs and feet.

 Distribution and habitat

-Darwin's flycatcher is found on the major islands of Ecuador's Galápagos archipelago with the exception of San Cristóbal.
+The brujo flycatcher is found on the major islands of Ecuador's Galápagos archipelago.
 It inhabits the interior and edges of somewhat humid forest in the highlands.
 Typical forest species are of genera Scalesia, Tournefortia, and Zanthoxylum.

 Behavior

 Movement

-Darwin's flycatcher is a year-round resident.
+The brujo flycatcher is a year-round resident.

 Feeding

-Darwin's flycatcher feeds mostly on flying and terrestrial insects and also includes other arthropods in its diet, though details are lacking.
+The brujo flycatcher feeds mostly on flying and terrestrial insects and also includes other arthropods in its diet, though details are lacking.
 It sits on an exposed perch and chases or pounces on prey from it.

 Breeding

-Darwin's flycatcher breeds between December and May, the rainy season.
+The brujo flycatcher breeds between December and May, the rainy season.
 Its nest is a cup made from moss and lichens placed in a tree or shrub.
 Its clutch is three eggs.
 Nothing else is known about the species' breeding biology.